Techtonica/curriculum/javascript/first-js-oop-project.md

        $("#event").html(html);
        });
       ```
    + Things to notice:
     - All jQuery methods in our examples, are inside a document ready event.
     - This is to prevent any jQuery code from running before the document is finished loading(is ready).

-11. Once you are done with the above code, you will get an unordered list of all the events along with the descriptions in the web page as the output of your code.
+1. Once you are done with the above code, you will get an unordered list of all the events along with the descriptions in the web page as the output of your code.
   - The output on the web page will finally show the following:
      - KLOS Golden Gala - An evening with hollywood vampires
      - Skillet & Sevendust - Victorious war tour
      - Jenny Lewis - On the line tour 2019
-12. Finally you are done with the project.

 ### Independent Practice